coralshemesh/compiler---comp211/README.md

 # compiler---comp211
-a compiler from Scheme to Assembly x86
+A compiler from Scheme to Assembly x86.

-This compiler reads a Scheme commands string from a file, convert in to Assembly x86 and execute it.